xshapira/dantico/README.md

 ## Installation

 ```
-pip install pydantic-django
+pip install dantico
 ```

 ## Usage

-Here are a few examples of what you can do with **Pydantic-Django**:
+Here are a few examples of what you can do with **Dantico**:

 ### Field Validator